-Many of us have our favorite Christmas carols that center on angels singing songs, shepherds watching flocks, and wise men giving gifts.
-However, Luke records the very first Christmas songs, sung by Mary, Zechariah and Simeon.
-Unlike our modern carols, these don’t revolve around the nativity scenes or the events of Christ birth; rather they focus on the Savior himself.
-In Christ’s birth, God supernaturally breaks into the ordinary naturalness of human history, by revealing himself as the Savior of the world.
-In these three songs for a Savior, Mary, Zechariah, and Simeon praise the Lord for remembering His people in providing salvation, redemption and mercy.
-Join Alistair Begg to celebrate the birth of the Savior with the songs sung at His birth.
+Many of our favorite Christmas carols center on angels singing songs, shepherds watching flocks, and wise men giving gifts.
+These songs, however, are meaningless apart from their context within redemptive history.
+The Gospel of Luke records the very first Christmas songs, which were sung by Mary, Zechariah and Simeon.
+Unlike our modern carols, these songs of praise don’t revolve around the nativity scene or the events of Christ birth.
+Instead, they focus on the Savior Himself.
+Through the Incarnation, God supernaturally broke into human history by revealing Christ as the Savior of the world.
+In this series, Alistair Begg highlights how Mary, Zechariah, and Simeon’s songs praise the Lord for remembering His people and providing salvation, redemption, and mercy.